tifhsu88/envs130a-final-project/tab4.md

 - They should create a backup plan for unsafe buildings where it is difficult to get owner approvals to completely remodel.

 ---
-governments should develop an alternative plan for remodeling buildings.
+Governments should develop an alternative plan for remodeling buildings.
 Currently, it is difficult to reach a decision to rebuild because 100% of the owners in the building have to agree.
 The problem is that there are hundreds of owners for a single building, a lot of which have moved out of the country.

 ---

 * This ties into the pay rate where minimum wage is less than $6 per hour.
 Given that the cost of living is lower in Taiwan, the elderly, disabled, and the poor are often at a disadvantage. **Raising the wage would increase the capacity for others to support these individuals** (Chiang, 2021)